Dylangroome/pro-3/README.md

 - more game options
 - winning multiple games will achieve tokens to spin for a prize
-- prizes saved to user as a collectible to try and get the all and have the user try different games
+- prizes save to user as a collectible to try and get the user to try different games

 ## Design Documents